The Endocrine System

 Pancreas

 The pancreas is a large gland located in the abdominal cavity just inferior and posterior to the stomach.
 The pancreas is considered to be a heterocrine gland as it contains both endocrine and exocrine tissue.
 The endocrine cells of the pancreas make up just about 1% of the total mass of the pancreas and are found in small groups throughout the pancreas called islets of Langerhans.
-Within these islets are 2 types of cells—alpha and beta cells.
+Within these islets are 2 types of cells---alpha and beta cells.
 The alpha cells produce the hormone glucagon, which is responsible for raising blood glucose levels.
 Glucagon triggers muscle and liver cells to break down the polysaccharide glycogen to release glucose into the bloodstream.
 The beta cells produce the hormone insulin, which is responsible for lowering blood glucose levels after a meal.
 Insulin triggers the absorption of glucose from the blood into cells, where it is added to glycogen molecules for storage.

 Gonads

-The gonads—ovaries in females and testes in males—are responsible for producing the sex hormones of the body.
+The gonads---ovaries in females and testes in males---are responsible for producing the sex hormones of the body.
 These sex hormones determine the secondary sex characteristics of adult females and adult males.

 • Testes: The testes are a pair of ellipsoid organs found in the scrotum of males that produce the androgen testosterone in males after the start of puberty.
 Testosterone has effects on many parts of the body, including the muscles, bones, sex organs, and hair follicles.
 This hormone causes growth and increases in strength of the bones and muscles, including the accelerated growth of long bones during adolescence.
 During puberty, testosterone controls the growth and development of the sex organs and body hair of males, including pubic, chest, and facial hair.
-In men who have inherited genes for baldness testosterone triggers the onset of androgenic alopecia, commonly known as male pattern baldness.
-(Read our Hims review for an unbiased look at one way you can treat and reverse male pattern baldness.)

 • Ovaries: The ovaries are a pair of almond-shaped glands located in the pelvic body cavity lateral and superior to the uterus in females.
 The ovaries produce the female sex hormones progesterone and estrogens.
 Progesterone is most active in females during ovulation and pregnancy where it maintains appropriate conditions in the human body to support a developing fetus.
 Estrogens are a group of related hormones that function as the primary female sex hormones.
 The release of estrogen during puberty triggers the development of female secondary sex characteristics such as uterine development, breast development, and the growth of pubic hair.
 Estrogen also triggers the increased growth of bones during adolescence that lead to adult height and proportions.